rust-lang/rfcs/text/3735-field-projections.md

 {
     let ptr: *const Base = base;
     let ptr: *const u8 = base.cast::<u8>();
-    // SAFETY: `ptr` is derived from a reference and the `Field` trait is guaranteed to contain
+    // SAFETY: `ptr` is derived from a reference and the `UnalignedField` trait is guaranteed to
-    // correct values.
+    // contain correct values.
 So `F::OFFSET` is still within the `F::Base` type. let ptr: *const u8 = unsafe { ptr.add(F::OFFSET) };
     let ptr: *const F::Type = ptr.cast::<F::Type>();
     // SAFETY: The `Field` trait guarantees that at `F::OFFSET` we find a field of type `F::Type`.